Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 Q #1) What is DBMS used for?

-Ans: DBMS, commonly known as Database Management System, is an application system whose main purpose revolves around the data.
-This is a system that allows its users to store the data, define it, retrieve it and update the information about the data inside the database.
+Answer: DBMS, commonly known as Database Management System, is an application system whose main purpose revolves around the data.
+This is a system that allows its user to store the data, define it, retrieve it and update the information about the data inside the database.

 Q #2) What is meant by a Database?